Deep EM with Hierarchical Latent Label Modelling for Multi-Site Prostate Lesion Segmentation: Abstract

 \section{Abstract}

-Label variability is a major challenge for prostate lesion segmentation.
-In multi-site datasets, annotations often reflect centre-specific contouring protocols, causing segmentation networks to overfit to local styles and generalise poorly to unseen sites in inference.
-We treat each observed annotation as a noisy observation of an underlying latent ``clean'' lesion mask, and propose a hierarchical expectation–maximisation (HierEM) framework that alternates between: (i) inferring a voxel-wise posterior distribution over the latent mask, and (ii) training a CNN using this posterior as a soft target and estimate site-specific sensitivity and specificity under a hierarchical prior.
-This hierarchical prior decomposes label-quality into a global mean with site- and case-level deviations, reducing site-specific bias by penalising the likelihood term contributed only by site deviations.
-Experiments on three cohorts demonstrate that the proposed hierarchical EM framework enhances cross-site generalisation compared to state-of-the-art methods.
-For pooled datasets evaluation, per-site mean DSC ranges from 29.50\% to 39.69\% across datasets; for leave-one-site-out generalisation, it ranges from 27.91\% to 32.67\%, yielding statistically significant improvements over comparison methods ($p<0.039$).
-The method also produces interpretable per-site latent label-quality estimates (e.g., sensitivity $\alpha\sim[31.5\%,47.3\%]$ at specificity $\beta\approx0.99$), supporting post-hoc analyses of cross-site annotation variability.
+Label variability is one of the major challenges in prostate lesion segmentation.
+In multi-site datasets, annotations often reflect site-specific contouring protocols.
+This can bias segmentation networks towards local annotation styles and reduce generalisation to unseen sites during inference.
+In this study, we treat each observed annotation as a noisy observation of an underlying latent ``clean'' lesion mask, and propose a hierarchical expectation–maximisation (HierEM) framework that alternates between: (i) inferring a voxel-wise posterior distribution over the latent mask, and (ii) training a CNN using this posterior as a soft target and estimating site-specific sensitivity and specificity using a logistic-normal hierarchical prior.
+The hierarchical prior decomposes label quality into global, site-, and case-level components, which regularises site-level deviations, encouraging the model to avoid overfitting to centre-specific annotation styles, thereby promoting site-invariant segmentation.
+Experiments on three-site datasets demonstrate that the proposed hierarchical EM framework enhances cross-site generalisation compared to state-of-the-art methods.
+In the pooled datasets evaluation, per-site mean DSC ranges from 29.50\% to 39.69\% across datasets; for leave-one-site-out generalisation, it ranges from 27.91\% to 32.67\%, yielding statistically significant improvements over comparison methods ($p<0.039$).
+The method also produces interpretable per-site latent label-quality estimates (e.g., sensitivity $\alpha$ ranging from 31.5\% to 47.3\% at specificity $\beta\approx0.99$).
 These results indicate that explicitly modelling site-dependent annotation can improve cross-site generalisation.
-Code is available via \url{https://anonymous.4open.science/r/HierEM-F2D3/}. \keywords{Lesion segmentation \and Hierarchical latent label \and EM.}
+Code is available via \url{https://github.com/yanwenCi/HierEM}. \keywords{Lesion segmentation \and Hierarchical latent label \and EM.}